-fMRI Task: Participants watched 1-3-minute dialogue clips of Sesame Street in which one character's audio stream was played forward and the other was played backward.
-Additional sounds in the video (e.g., blowing bubbles, a crash from something falling) were played forwards.
+Participants watched 1-3 min dialogue clips of Sesame Street in which one character's audio stream was played forward and the other was played backward.
+Additional sounds in the video (e.g., blowing bubbles, a crash from something falling) were played forward.
 Participants watched the videos and pressed a button on an in-scanner button box when they saw a still image of Elmo appear on the screen immediately after each block.
-Participants completed 2 runs, each approximately 8 min 52 sec long.
+Participants completed two runs, each approximately 8 min 52 s long.
 Each run contained unique clips, and participants never saw a version of the same clip with the forward/backward streams reversed.
-Each run contained 3 clips presented in the same order.
-Each video was followed by 1.5 seconds of still image attention check (Elmo), 0.5 seconds of a blank screen, then a 22-second fixation block (one run had less total video time, so there was additional rest at the end to reach the 8 min 52 sec acquisition time).
-There was also a 22-second fixation block at the beginning of the run.
-Versions of each clip with the opposite character Forward and Backward were counterbalanced between participants (randomly assigned Set A or Set B).
-11 participants saw version A, and 9 participants saw version B (1 run from group A was excluded due to participant falling asleep, and one run from group B was excluded due to motion).
+Each run contained three clips presented in the same order.
+Each video was followed by 1.5 s of still image attention check (Elmo), 0.5 s of a blank screen, then a 22 s fixation block.
+(One run had less total video time, so there was additional rest at the end to reach the 8 min 52 s acquisition time.)
+There was also a 22 s fixation block at the beginning of the run.
+Versions of each clip with the opposite character forward and backward were counterbalanced between participants (randomly assigned Set A or Set B).
+Eleven participants saw version A, and nine participants saw version B (one run from group A was excluded due to participant falling asleep, and one run from group B was excluded due to motion).
 Run order was randomized for each participant (random sequence 1-2).
-Transcripts and stimuli features can be found here: https://osf.io/whsb7/
+Transcripts and stimuli features can be found at https://osf.io/whsb7/.